AfricasVoices/Project-MAAP-Somalia/README.md

 - `data-root` is an absolute path to the directory in which all pipeline data should be stored.
 Raw data will be saved to TracedData JSON files in <data-root>/01 Raw Messages

 ### 2.Fetch Contact Data
-This fetches saved contact data from Rapid Pro by running the following command in the `run_scripts` directory:
+This fetches saved contact data from Rapid Pro by running the following command in the `scripts` directory:
 ```
 ./02_fetch_contacts.sh <user> <rapid-pro-root> <rapid-pro-server> <rapid-pro-token> <data-root> <test-contacts-path>
 ```